microsoft/Codex-CLI/Installation.md

 python -m pip install -r requirements.txt
 ```

 Additionally, the OpenAI API key, organization id, and engine id are required to execute the Codex CLI tool.

-To obtain the OpenAI API key information, go to (https://beta.openai.com/account/api-keys) and login into your account.
+To obtain the OpenAI API key information, go to (https://platform.openai.com/account/api-keys) and login into your
+account.

 Once logged in you will see:
 ![](images/OpenAI-apikey.png)

 Copy the API key by clicking the _Copy_ button and save the copied key where you can retrieve it.

-To obtain the OpenAI organization id, go to OpenAI Settings page (https://beta.openai.com/account/org-settings) and copy the id shown underneath the _Organization ID_ heading.
-Save the copied id with the API key that was stored in previous step.
+To obtain the OpenAI organization id, go to OpenAI Settings page (https://platform.openai.com/account/org-settings) and
+copy the id shown underneath the _Organization ID_ heading.
+Save the copied id with the API key that was stored in
+previous step.

 See image below for reference:
 ![](images/OpenAI-orgid.png)

-To obtain the OpenAI engine id, go to OpenAI Engines page (https://beta.openai.com/docs/engines/codex-series-private-beta) for the engines available for Codex models.
-Select the desired engine and save the engine id with the API key and organization id stored in previous steps.
+To obtain the OpenAI model id, go to OpenAI Models page (https://platform.openai.com/docs/models) for the models
+available for Chat models.
+Select the desired model and save the model id with the API key and organization id stored in
+previous steps.

 See image below for reference:
 ![](images/OpenAI-engineid.png)

 ## Bash instructions